✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 The Continue On Fail setting allows a node to error without halting the workflow.
 When enabled, the node outputs an error object instead of its normal data, and downstream nodes receive a hint that something went wrong.
 This works well for batch operations where one bad item shouldn't block processing the rest.

-The limitation: Continue On Fail gives you no built-in mechanism to fix the error.
+The limitation I encountered: Continue On Fail gives you no built-in mechanism to fix the error.
 Your workflow continues, but with corrupted or missing data.
-You must manually inspect every downstream node to handle the error case, which becomes unwieldy in complex workflows.
+I had to manually inspect every downstream node to handle the error case, which became unwieldy in complex workflows.

 Retry On Fail #